alexeyraspopov/flux-guidelines/CoreConcepts.md

 ## Deterministic UI state

-Concepts described above introduces the way to compute a particular state of the UI based on a list of actions happened in the system.
-This creates a huge difference from MVC where you would need to perform some scenario in the way to get a needed state, where in Flux it happens by a straightforward operation on data.
+Concepts described above introduce the way to compute a particular state of the UI based on a list of actions happened in the system.
+This creates a huge difference from MVC where you would need to perform some scenario in the way to get a desired state, where in Flux it happens by a straightforward operation on data.

  [1]: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller